dumbledad/adventofcode/2022/README.md

 ### Day 11

 - Part 2 was hard.
 The breakthrough for me was `throw['item'] %= self.product` which was a result of me realising it was mathematical (from a comment on reddit).

 ### Day 12

 - Remember in `or` to negate first when tacking second if needed
+- Passing logic tests and functions (e.g. `stop_test` and `neighbours_func`) would have made
+refactoring straightforward, but may have been premature complexity.
+Anyway it was easy to fix.
+- If Eric had not made the Part 2 data take soooo long on the naive solution I would never have fixed it!